slatedocs/slate/source/index.html.md

 request.AddHeader("authorization", "Basic hello");
 ```

-> Make sure to replace `hello` with your credentials.

 Authentication to the API is performed via HTTP Basic Auth and your Intelex user credentials.
 All API requests must be made over HTTPS.
 API requests without authentication will fail.

 Exception Type | Exception Message